 - 1. From the navigation panel, go to General > Guest Network. - 2.
-On the Guest Network screen, select 2.4Ghz or 5Ghz frequency band for the guest network that you want to create. - 3.
-Click Enable.
+On the Guest Network screen, select 2.4GHz or 5GHz frequency band for the guest network that you want to create. - Click Enable. - 4.
+Assign a wireless name for your temporary network on the Network Name (SSID) field. - Select the Authentication Method. - 6.
+When done, click Apply.

-4. To configure additional options, click Modify.